 Consistent

 Good resume formats are consistent throughout the document for ease of reading.
-See examples of how to format your resume here.
+See examples of how to format your resume here(Link is external).
 Robust resumes are:

 Error-free